desultor/ilywtwhioats/README.md

 ---
 No single-word bird names start with the letters "q", "u", or "x".
 I have added "Quetzal", "Xenornis", and "Upupa" so that we can provide an acrostic for any string of letters.

 Super ridiculously verbose output!
 Removing some of the extra single-letter matches from the taxonomy might help contain this a little bit.
+The included file **tax_common_cut.txt** is a stripped-down version which should give less crazy results.

 Usage
 ---